Who are the largest EHR vendors?

 Smaller vendors in a consolidating market

-While Epic and Oracle Health dominate, smaller vendors like Meditech (13.2%), Evident (9%), and Netsmart Technologies (2.1%) maintain relevance in the acute care market.
+While Epic and Oracle Health dominate, smaller vendors maintain relevance in the acute care market.
 These vendors often cater to smaller hospitals, rural healthcare providers, and specialty care facilities, offering tailored solutions that larger vendors may overlook.

 Diversity in the ambulatory market

-The ambulatory EHR market remains more fragmented than its acute care counterpart, with smaller vendors like TruBridge, Medhost, and WellSky finding success in specific niches.
-For example, Medhost serves rural and community hospitals, while Netsmart focuses on behavioral health and post-acute care.
+The ambulatory EHR market remains more fragmented than its acute care counterpart, with vendors like athenahealth, ModMed, and Greenway Health finding success in specific niches and UI improvements where others have fallen behind.

 Free white paper